Al-Qubeiba, Jerusalem: Post-1967

 Since the Six-Day War in 1967 Al-Qubeiba has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 688, of whom 21 originated from the Israeli territory.

 After the 1995 Oslo accords, 53.3% of village land was classified as Area B, and the remaining 46.2% as Area C. Israel has expropriated more than 500 dunams of village land in order to construct the West Bank barrier.

 Tourism

-Al-Qubeiba is known for its cool climate during the summertime and its natural landscape.
-The village serves as a tourist destination because it is home to St. Cleophas Church, an over-a-century-old Franciscan church that was built on the remains of a Crusader precursor at the very place where Jesus Christ is thought to have shared bread with two of his disciples.
-The village has remains of the cobble-stoned Roman road that connected the coastal city of Jaffa to Jerusalem.
-This historic road is surrounded by remains of Crusader houses.

-Of the three major candidates identified with Emmaus, Al-Qubeiba is the only one located in the Palestinian territories, which means that if visitors are coming from Israel access can be more difficult.
-For pilgrims it is advisable to coordinate a visit with the offices of the Franciscans.
-For individual travellers it is useful to contact the Christian Information Center in Jerusalem.
-For more access information, see below under "Transportation".
+St. Cleophas Church is in Al-Qubeiba.

 Geopolitical status

 Al-Qubeiba along with Beit Duqqu, Beit 'Anan, Beit Surik, Qatanna, Biddu, Beit Ijza, Kharayib Umm al-Lahim and at-Tira form the "Biddu enclave".
 The enclave is linked to Ramallah by underpasses and a road that is fenced on both sides.
 From the "Biddu enclave" Palestinians will travel along a fenced road that passes under a bypass road to Bir Nabala enclave, then on a second underpass under Bypass Road 443 to Ramallah.

 Diaa' A-Din 'Abd al-Karim Ibrahim Abu 'Eid was shot dead by gunfire during an anti-barrier demonstration on 18 April 2004.
 Muhammad Fadel Hashem Rian and Zakaria Mahmoud 'Eid Salem were shot dead during anti-barrier demonstrations on 26 February 2004 at Beit Ijaz (a satellite village of Biddu).